Table of contents

 What Illnesses Does Critical Illness Insurance Cover For Children?

-Children benefit from getting five more illnesses covered compared to adults.
+Children benefit from getting five or more illnesses covered compared to adults.
 Coverage for these childhood critical illnesses last until age 25.
+Here are the most common conditions covered:

 Covered conditions for children |